sstocker46/BitX40-RaduinoExtra/README.md

 3. Implemented a 'tuning lock' using function button 2

 This is very much a work in progress and many features are currently untested.
 The code is built using interrupts to avoid the problems of having delays in the main loop().
-Many thanks to Don for his great blog posts, original code and helpful support via email.
+Many thanks to Don for his great blog posts, original code and helpful support via email and, of course, many thanks to Asshar for creating a cheap and hackable radio kit !

 Andrew Whaley